 This is a legitimate and official site.
 With that comes what you mostly expect: thousands of listings for grant opportunities.
 It's about as exciting as looking through the classifieds.
 Grant listings are detailed but esoteric in their language.

 Beware, this is not a site for anyone to post grant opportunities.
-This is a site operated by the U.S. government for federal grants only.
-If you are a grantor looking to list grants, this isn't the place for you.
+It is operated by the government for federal grants only.
 Only U.S. government employees can register as grantors at this site.

-The absolute best part of Grants.gov is its grants listings.
+The most useful part of Grants.gov along with its search capabilities is its grants listings.
 This is a large database continuously updated.
 You can always find up-to-date information in these listings.
 Listings are designed in three parts: Synopsis, Full Announcement, and Application.
 The expected process is to disccover, investigate and apply.
 You may be surprised to discover that listings aren't directly from Grants.gov.
 There is no Department of Grants in the U.S. Government.
 Instead, Grants.gov aggregates thousands of opportunites from every branch of the government.
 Listings come from everywhere, ranging from the Department of the Army to the Food & Drug Administration.
 This is good news for applicants since regardless what your business is based on, there's probably support to be found here.
 Utilize both the browsing and searching abilities of the site for best results.

 The tools provided by the site are also fantastic.
 In order to help you and your business, Grants.gov provides iPortal for help, advanced search facilities for applicants, email notifications on changes or updates, registration, and application tracking.
 The developers have gone through a lot of work to provide these fantastic features to visitors.
 So make use of them!
 The latest contribution: iPortal was developed in just the last couple years to provide specific help on opportunities.